Everything You Absolutely Must Do in Hilton Head, South Carolina

 Eat some fresh seafood...

 Although the island is small, Hilton Head is home to a number of restaurants that are sure to please even the pickiest of palates.
 Of course, when most people think of the beach they think “seafood,” and there’s plenty to be had on HHI.
-Some of the most popular seafood joints are Hudson’s Seafood House on the Docks, Skull Creek Boathouse, and The Sea Shack.
+Head to Hudson’s Seafood House on the Docks for an excellent water view and a Lowcountry Boil or marsh beauty and the famous Salt and Vinegar Crab Cakes from Skull Creek Boathouse.
+Just be sure to wear your mask if you choose to eat inside.

-If you’re no fan of the sea’s bounty, there are plenty of restaurants that focus on non-seafood fare, like Lucky Rooster, Lowcountry Backyard, and Chow Daddy’s, all of which have amazing cuisine with a Southern flair.
-For more adventurous or sophisticated eaters, Porter & Pig gastropub features creative small plates and cocktails, and Frankie Bones Restaurant and Lounge serves up some killer Italian food, perfect for when a pasta craving strikes.
-If you’d rather go for something completely different, the popular Ruan Thai Hut has some of the best curry and pad Thai on the coast.
+If you’re no fan of the sea’s bounty, there are plenty of restaurants that focus on non-seafood fare, like traditional southern food from Lowcountry Backyard, or burgers and tacos from Chow Daddy’s.
+For more adventurous or sophisticated eaters, Porter & Pig gastropub features creative small plates and cocktails (and amazingly intricate charcuterie boards to go), and Frankie Bones Restaurant and Lounge serves up some killer Italian food, perfect for when a pasta craving strikes (and it’s available for dine in, takeout, and delivery!).
+If you’d rather go for something completely different, Ruan Thai Hut has some of the best curry and pad thai on the coast.

 Although it doesn’t have quite the party scene as Charleston or Myrtle Beach, Hilton Head still has plenty of cool spots at which to whet your whistle.
-Liquor lovers will appreciate a tour and tasting of Hilton Head Distillery’s flagship brands, Mountain Peak espresso rum, Aermoor vodka, Redlock spiced rum, and Two Traditions rum.
-Grab a bottle to take home for a much cooler souvenir than a seashell.
+Liquor lovers will appreciate a tour and tasting of Hilton Head Distillery’s flagship brands, Mountain Peak Espresso Rum, Aermoor Vodka, Redlock Spiced Rum, and Two Traditions Rum.
+Come in for a socially-distanced tasting or grab a few bottles to take home for a much cooler souvenir than a seashell.

-The Tiki Hut encompasses that quintessential beach vibe, especially since it is literally on the beach (on Coligny Beach), and is known for its live music, frozen cocktails, and ice-cold beers, which will definitely put you in an island state of mind.
+The Tiki Hut encompasses that quintessential beach vibe, especially since it is literally on the beach (on Coligny Beach), and is known for its live music, frozen cocktails, and ice cold beers, which will definitely put you in an island state of mind.
 Pool Bar Jim’s beach club bar is located poolside at the Sea Crest Beach Bar and is run by a mustachioed man named Jim, who is a self-described “connoisseur of frozen cocktails.”
-They’re known for their Lava Flow cocktail, a dangerously tasty frozen beach drink consisting of strawberry, coconut, bananas, and rum, topped with whipped cream.
+Try the Lava Flow cocktail, a dangerously tasty frozen beach drink consisting of strawberry, coconut, bananas, and rum, topped with whipped cream.
+Both are out on the water, so as long as you maintain a safe social distance, they can be safe options for still having a little fun this summer.

 Climb up a lighthouse

 For all of the pharologists -- a word we totally didn’t look up just for this article -- visiting the island, the Harbour Town Lighthouse and Museum is definitely worth a visit.
-Home to the only female lighthouse keepers in North America, this 47-year-old lighthouse is one of the most iconic sites on Hilton Head.
-Your $4.25 admission fee means you can climb up the 114 steps (90 foot) to the top and get some pretty fantastic views of the Harbour Town Golf Links, the island, the ocean, and the surrounding marsh.
+Home to the only female lighthouse keepers in North America, this 47-year old lighthouse is one of the most iconic sites on Hilton Head.
+Your $4.95 admission fee means you can climb up the 114 steps (or 90 feet) to the top and get some pretty fantastic views of the Harbour Town Golf Links, the island, the ocean, and the surrounding marsh.
+Note that face coverings are required and they’re open every day from 10 am until sunset.

 Hit up happy hour